eduardogfma/ruby-on-rails-development-environment/README.md

     ```
     # .env
     LOCAL_WORKSPACE_PATH=./workspace

+    # Optional: PostgreSQL Database Settings
+    # These are used to initialize the database on the first run.
+    # If you change these after the first run, you must run 'docker compose down -v'
+    # to destroy the old database and apply the new settings.
+    POSTGRES_DB=my_app_development
+    POSTGRES_USER=my_app_user
+    POSTGRES_PASSWORD=changethis
     ```

-    **⚠️ WARNING:** You **MUST** ensure this path is correct.
+    **⚠️ WARNING:** You **MUST** ensure `LOCAL_WORKSPACE_PATH` is correct.
 An incorrect path could target the wrong directory, leading to unintended modifications to your existing projects or files.

 3.  **Create the workspace directory:**
     This directory will contain all of your application code.
 Make sure the path matches what you set in your `.env` file.